 - a.
-Indicate presence of waters of U.S. in review area (check all that apply): - ] TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters b.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters b.
 Identify (estimate) size of waters of the U.S. in the review area:

-Isolated (interstate or intrastate) waters, including isolated wetlands c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known):
+Isolated (interstate or intrastate) waters, including isolated wetlands

-Non-wetland waters: linear feet: width (ft) and/or acres.
+Non-wetland waters: 85 linear feet: width (ft) and/or 0.01 acres.
 Wetlands: acres.

-2. Non-regulated waters/wetlands (check if applicable):

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Features labelled as AR 1, AR 6, and AR 7 are not jurisdictional.
-See Section IIIF.
+- c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable): - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: Stock Pond A and Stock Pond B were constructed in uplands for agricultural use.
+These ponds meet the definition of 1986 preamble waters and are not jurisdictional.